-<mapping></mapping>

-Wildcard is supported for TQL names while you configure the mapping now, you can add the '' at the end of the TQL name while configuring the mapping.
-We use the wildcard for mapping in OOTB, so each time you do save as to a TQL, you could still push it to SM without manual changing the mapping.
-For e.g., if you have saved the <tql_name> query to <tql_name>1, and <tql< td=""></tql<></tql_name></tql_name> name>2, the TQL name is specified as <tql_name> in this configuration file, and</tql_name> the integration will automatically use this mapping entry on all of the three TQLs.
-However, using the exact TQL name to configure the mapping is still supported. <tql name<="" td="">="SM Business Service Relations Push 2.0"</tql> ="SM Business Service Relations Push 2.0" nName="Relationships" resourceName="Relationship"/> ="SM CRG Relations Push 2.0" nName="Relationships" resourceName="Relationship"/> <tql name<="" td="">="SM Node Relations Push 2.0"</tql> ="SM Node Relations Push 2.0"
+'''

+<config>

+<mapping>

+Wildcard is supported for TQL names while you configure the mapping now,

+you can add the '' at the end of the TQL name while configuring the

+mapping.

+We use the wildcard for mapping in OOTB, so each time you do save as to a

+TQL,

+you could still push it to SM without manual changing the mapping.

+For e.g., if you have saved the <TQL name> query to <TQL name> 1, and <TQL

+name> 2,

+the TQL name is specified as <TQL_name> in this configuration file, and

+the

+integration will automatically use this mapping entry on all of the three

+TOLs.

+However, using the exact TQL name to configure the mapping is still

+supported.

+<tql name="SM Business Service Relations Push 2.0"

+resourceCollectionName="Relationships" resourceName="Relationship"/>

+<tql name="SM CRG Relations Push 2.0"

+resourceCollectionName="Relationships" resourceName="Relationship"/>

+<tql name="SM Node Relations Push 2.0"

+'''